 Observations: Convenient parking, separate yards for bigs and littles, bench seating, LOTS of shade, hillside terrain, water fountain, public restrooms, no children under 8.

 Because Northwest Arkansas is square in the middle of the Ozark Mountains we have an abundance of beautiful outdoor hiking trails that range in difficulty from super-easy to OMG-why-did-I-come-out-here-alone-with-no-cell-service.
 The five trails I’m listing here, however, are no more than 30 minutes from their respective town, and are easy, novice hikes perfect for leisure strolling.
 You, your old dog, your kids, and probably your parents can do most, if not all, of these trails.

 The only trail in NWA officially designated as an off-leash, dog-friendly trail, is at Lake Wilson.
-It’s pretty muddy in the spring and you should watch out for copperheads near the water’s edge, but it’s less than 20 minutes from downtown Fayetteville and more like nature stroll than a hike.
-There is a boat ramp that’s a perfect spot for fetch with your water dog, and I hosted my paddle clinic here last summer.
+It’s pretty muddy in the spring and you should watch out for copperheads near the water’s edge, but it’s less than 20 minutes from downtown Fayetteville and more like a nature stroll than a heavy duty hike.
+There is a boat ramp that’s a perfect spot for fetch with your water dog, and I once hosted a Paddle With Your Dog clinic here.
 It’s a regular jaunt for Henri and me, with a lap around the lake taking no more than an hour.
 Just remember the area is leash optional.
 Don’t rely on others to control their dogs as well as you do, and be cautious of taking dogs with reactivity toward other dogs.

 Lake Atalanta, Rogers